chlyz/i3ipc-dynamic-tiling/README.md

 If someone actually, against all odds, find this code, here is a gently
-warning: This code is to be considered _alpha_ and have only been tested in _Ubuntu 18.04_ with `i3 4.18.1`.
+warning: This code is to be considered _alpha_ and have only been tested in _Ubuntu 18.04 and 20.04_ with `i3 4.18.1`.

 Unfortunately, the current version is not compliant with `sway` due to that it is not possible to mark split containers in the same way as in `i3`.
-This will hopefully change in the future, otherwise a refactorization of this code is possible but requires more book keeping of the position of the main and secondary containers.
+This will hopefully change in the future.
+There is a development branch `sway` that have some of the features implemented, but it is a bit untested.

 ## Features